Department of Public Safety

-The mission of the Notre Dame de Namur University Office of Public Safety is the protection of life and property by providing a safe and secure learning and working environment through the enforcement of local, federal and state laws and the Notre Dame de Namur University rules and regulations.
+The mission of the Notre Dame de Namur University Department of Public Safety is the protection of life and property by providing a safe and secure living, learning and working environment for students, staff, faculty and visitors.
+The Department of Public Safety will achieve this through the enforcement of Notre Dame de Namur University policies, procedures and regulations as well as local, state and federal laws.

-Public Safety provides services 24 hours a day, seven days-a-week, 365 days-a-year.
-The 90 acre campus is patrolled by foot and vehicle.
-The Public Safety staff consists of 4 full-time and three part-time Campus Public Safety Officers.
-Public Safety reports directly to the Dean of Students.
-The office is located in St. Mary's Hall, off the lobby.
+The Department of Public Safety provides safety and security services 24 hours a day, 365 days-a-year.
+The 50 acre campus and affiliated locations are patrolled by foot and vehicle.
+The Department of Public Safety staff includes the director, an administrative/parking coordinator, full-time and part-time Public Safety officers, and student workers.
+The director of Public Safety reports directly to the dean of students.
+The Department of Public Safety office is located in St. Mary's Hall, Rooms 109 and 111, and has a customer service window at the central lobby.

 - Crime Statistics